Pandemic job actions offer hope for renewed labor movement

 “People’s fears of sickness and death are finally stronger than people’s fears of their employer,” said Daniel Graff, a labor historian at Notre Dame University.
 “It might be a sort of cataclysmic opening.”

-But this vision for a new chapter in labor faces new hurdles.
+Labor faces plenty of other hurdles.
 One involves logistical barriers — organizing generally needs to happen via text or Zoom in the era of social distancing.
 Workplace protests tend to happen in cars, and labor is operating under the hostile eye of the Trump administration.

 Basic economics also pose a challenge.
 Unions typically have more power in times of low unemployment, when it’s easier for unhappy workers — or striking ones — to find another job.
 The U.S. unemployment rate is projected to hit 20% soon, a level not seen since the Great Depression.